alextok/dbsc-discussions/README.md

 1.	clsid: \<GUID\> - CLSID of the com class that implements the Local Key Helper.
 2.	progid:\<ProgId string\> - Prog id of the local key helper.

-This scheme can be extended in the future by other schemes.
+This scheme can be extended by other schemes in future.
-The local key helper registry key in future can have extra values, which we can use in future.
+The local key helper registry key can have extra values, which we can use for in future.

 Here is a visual example how Local key helper is organized:

 ![Local key helper registry key](./images/keyhelper-reg.png)

 When the browser needs to communicate with a local key helper.
-It uses its ID to locate the registry key, then reads the default value of this registry key and activates the object by CLSID or ProgId.
+It uses its ID to locate the registry key, then reads the default value of this registry key and activates the object by the activation scheme (CLSID or ProgId according to the document).
 After activation it queries ILocalKeyHelper interface and invokes corresponding methods.

 #### Well-known local key helpers on Windows

-Well-known local key helper list on Windows is a list of helperId to clsid, that either harcoded or predefined in the browser settings.
+A well-known local key helper list on Windows is a list of helperId to clsid, that either harcoded or predefined in the browser settings.

 ### Binding keys, binding statement and attestatation keys